cisco/mindmeld/docs/source/kb.rst

 Elasticsearch (ES) is a versatile search engine based on Lucene.
 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
 The full set of documentation on tuning and adapting Elasticsearch to your needs is available here_.

 Specifically, you might need to tweak the **"es_mapping.json"** file in your domain.
 The **es_mapping** file defines how a document, and the fields it contains, are stored and indexed.
 This mapping definition is used to create an ES index.
-ES is flexible on text analysis and indexing.
+ES is flexible for text analysis and indexing.
 It can be configured to -

 * Support defining text analysis behavior per field
 * Support defining sub-fields to process and index text differently for the same field.

 An **Analyzer** can be defined for each document field to specify the desirable behavior for tokenizing and filtering the field values.
-A built-in default analyzer available in ES.
+A built-in default analyzer is available in ES.
 Custom analyzers can be defined based on available tokenizers and filters.
-It is also possible to customize tokenizer and filter in ES.
-More details available in the Elasticsearch documentation.
+It is also possible to customize the tokenizer and filter in ES.
+More details are available in the Elasticsearch documentation.